 - Name above cow: full or abbreviated

-This name is in the nominative case and let's call him a moneyer (without being sure in his real function).
-On the early coins of both towns the name is abbreviated or is in a monogramatic form, later the full name appears.
+This name is in the nominative case).
+On the early drachms of both towns the name is abbreviated or is in a monogramatic form, later the full name appears.
 Longer names may be broken into two lines.
-The same moneyer could serve under several eponymous magistrates (see at "Reverse: name in three parts clockwise").
+The same person could serve under several forthcoming eponymous magistrates (see "Reverse: name in three parts clockwise").

-The earliest drachms display no symbols.
+The earliest drachms are without symbols.
 When present, they belong to the name on the reserve.
 The system of the symbols has not been discovered likewise the deciphering of the monograms.
 However, knowing the (combination of) symbols of a certain eponymous person, one can identify the piece from the obverse alone.

 - Border of dots: yes = 1, no = 0